openshift/oadp-operator/docs/tekton-oadp-nonadmin/README.md

 * Install [OpenShift Pipelines (Tekton)](https://docs.openshift.com/container-platform/latest/cicd/pipelines/installing-pipelines.html)
 * Check that [OADP is installed](https://docs.openshift.com/container-platform/latest/backup_and_restore/application_backup_and_restore/installing/about-installing-oadp.html)
 * Check OADP configuration which must have at least one [DPA CRD](https://github.com/openshift/oadp-operator/blob/master/docs/install_olm.md#create-the-dataprotectionapplication-custom-resource)
+* It is recommended to the user to ensure backup and restore operations are working prior to running this demonstration.

 There is a shell script to check those Prerequisites:
 ```shell